-In more detail, there is a part of the brain called the fusiform gyrus which allows people to recognize faces as a whole and store them to memory.
-So when you think of the face of your closest friend or your coworker, the fusiform region helps conjure up an image of them.
+In more detail, there is a part of the brain called the fusiform gyrus, which allows people to recognize faces as a whole and store them in memory.
+So when you think of the face of your closest friend or coworker, the fusiform region helps conjure up an image of them.

 In prosopagnosics, this portion of the brain is either damaged or underdeveloped.
 As a result, facial information is not stored as a whole but rather in a similar way to objects; less detail is stored in the brain about a face.
-This can also make it more difficult to determine how someone is feeling by their facial expression, since less facial information is being processed.
+This can also make it more difficult to determine how someone feels by their facial expression since less facial information is being processed.
 However, it does not influence intelligence level or emotional ability.

 How Could I Not Realize?

 I just found out about my prosopagnosia a few months ago.
-You may be asking, "How is it possible to go so long without knowing you have such a disruptive disorder?"
-This is a great question, and it essentially comes down to the fact that we only have one brain to see our individual perspectives through.
+You may ask, "How is it possible to go so long without knowing you have such a disruptive disorder?"
+This is a great question; it essentially comes down to the fact that we only have one brain to see our individual perspectives.
 For all we know, the color green could look completely different through someone else's eyes.
 But how could we know for sure?
 In the same way, I don't know any other different way to process information in my head.
 It has always been this way, so it is my normal.